instamobile/react-native-login-screen-android-ios/README.md

 ## Documentation

-If you want even more details on the project, please visit <a href="https://www.instamobile.io/">Instamobile</a>.
+If you want even more details on the project, please visit <a href="https://www.instamobile.io/">Instamobile</a> and <a href="https://www.iosapptemplates.com">iOS App Templates</a>.